 An additional 10% penalty is charged if payment for a returned check is not received within four weeks.
 After a second returned check, all future charges must be paid with cash, certified bank check, or money order.
 Personal checks will no longer be accepted from the student.
 If it becomes necessary to forward an account to a collection agency, an additional 10% penalty will be charged on the remaining account balance.

-Refunds are processed daily for the first two weeks of classes per semester and twice per week thereafter as aid posts to accounts.
+Refunds are processed daily for the first two weeks of classes per semester and three times per week thereafter as aid posts to accounts.
 Please refer to the Refunds page on this site for additional information.
+You should also reference the Refund Schedule for Degree Students on the Registrar's Site.
 It is imperative that you keep your address and direct deposit information current in the system.
-If you do not see specific loans, scholarships, or grants on your student account, please contact a Financial Aid Counselor in the Student Financial Services Office.
+If you do not see specific loans, scholarships, or grants on your student account, please contact Financial Aid.

 Please email email@example.com for instructions.
 Only students who have been admitted and have submitted a deposit can wire-transfer funds.

 Matriculated students taking six or more credits per semester and New School for Social Research students maintaining matriculation are eligible.
-There is a $55 enrollment fee, and students must re-enroll in the plan each semester.
+There is a $55 enrollment fee each term, and students must re-enroll in the plan each semester.

-If you choose to use a credit card - MasterCard, Visa, Discover, or American Express - to make your payment, you will be charged a 2.75% convenience fee as of June 24, 2014.
-It is important to note that the University does not receive any part of the convenience fee.
+If you choose to use a credit card—MasterCard, Visa, Discover, or American Express—to make your payment, you will be charged a 2.75% convenience fee.
+It is important to note that the university does not receive any part of the convenience fee.
 In addition, this convenience fee is not refundable, even if the related payment to The New School is refunded.

 As an alternative to credit card payments, you may use an electronic checking or savings account (from a U.S. bank) to make your payments, at no additional cost.
+Another advantage to paying with an eCheck is that you can enroll in automatic payments.
 Wire transfers, cash and paper checks cannot be used for the payment plan option.

-Payment due dates cannot be altered, as the system will automatically run them on the scheduled date.
+Although there is an option for changing the payment due dates on the system, the due date should not be altered.
 If there are adjustments made to your account within the semester, the plan will automatically recalculate.

-subsequent payments being made on the first of the month.
+**All subsequent payments made on the first of the month.

 If The New School can submit an invoice to the employer or sponsor upon registration and payment is not contingent upon receipt of grades, there is no participation fee.
 Students need to complete the Employer Reimbursement Deferment form (PDF) and submit it with the employer's or sponsor's authorization.
 Any balance not covered by your employer or sponsor must be made before or upon submitting the forms.